Sampriti-Mitra/dialogflow-slack-sdk/README.md

 If you don't already have a Dialogflow agent, you may create one or add a [prebuilt agent](https://cloud.google.com/dialogflow/cx/docs/concept/agents-prebuilt). <br>
 Although this integration deployment may be set up on any other hosting platform, these instructions will use Google's App Engine/Cloud functions.

+## Using the dialogflowcx integration-What to expect
+Through this sdk you should be able to integrate dialogflowcx agent with slack bot.
+You can do the following:
+1. Interact with an agent on bot home page.
+2. Interact with agent on channel by mentioning the bot name with @<bot-name>
+3. On channel, the bot will reply to bot mentions requests on the same thread.
+4. The conversation can be continued from channel to DM (bot Home).
+5. Display custom payloads from dialogflowcx via slack's block kit.
+6. Interact with block elements (like buttons) for interacting with agent.

 ## GCP Setup

 ### Log in or Sign up for GCP